 The federal government has taken numerous steps to reduce foreclosures.
 It started with loan modification programs and encouraged servicers to pursue other means of dealing with a delinquent borrower.

 The most common alternative is the short sale.
 The homeowner sells the property for less than the outstanding mortgage.
 The remaining debt is forgiven.
 The other type of disposition is called deed in lieu.
 The lender offers the borrower money in exchange for the keys.

 Foreclosure starts are falling steadily.
 Two years ago, starts approached 200,000.
 In October, they ticked down to 81,400—the tenth consecutive month below 100,000.
 This is a 31.5% decline from last year.

 Impact on homebuilders

-Increased foreclosure activity affects homebuilders—like Toll Brothers (TOL), D.R.
-Horton (DHI), PulteGroup (PHM), and Lennar (LEN)—by depressing real estate prices and competing with new homes.
+Increased foreclosure activity affects homebuilders—such as Toll Brothers Inc. (TOL), D.R.
+Horton, Inc. (DHI), PulteGroup, Inc. (PHM), and Lennar Corporation (LEN)—by depressing real estate prices and competing with new homes.
 Lower home prices mean lower average selling prices for builders, appraisal difficulties, and a glut of foreclosures resulting in lower sales.

 The overall drop in foreclosure activity over the past year is good news for homebuilders.
 Lately, the builders have been in an enviable position as inventory is worked off.
-They can increase prices.
-They’re experiencing seven-year highs with gross margins.
+These companies can increase prices.
+Currently, gross margins are experiencing seven-year highs.

-Investors can also participate in the homebuilder sector through the SPDR Homebuilder ETF (XHB).
+Investors can also participate in the homebuilder sector through the SPDR S&P Homebuilders ETF (XHB).